How to Connect Multiple Case Fans

 IMPORTANT: If you have more than one case fan, you'll need to equal the number of adapters and fans.

 To connect these adapter to the fans and the PSU, simply plug one of your fans into the 3-pin end of one of the adapters, then plug the male Molex connector (the one with the four pins) of the adapter into one of the PSU's female Molex cable (the one with the four holes).
-Plug the other fan to the other adapter and plug its male Molex connector to the other adapter's female one, as shown in the picture below.
+Plug the other fan to the other adapter and plug its male Molex connector to the other adapter's female one.

 To install more fans simply connect the adapters to each other, regarding one of them should be linked to the PSU by the male end, and other should have a female end not hooked up to anything.